google/WebFundamentals/src/content/en/updates/2019/08/twas-quickstart.md

 ### Adding more keys {: #adding-more-keys }

-A Digital Asset Link file can contain multiple apps that are verified for your website and can allow multiple signing keys for your app.
+A Digital Asset Link file can contain more than one app, and for each app, it can contain more than one key.
 For example, to add a second key just use the
-[Asset Link Tool](https://play.google.com/store/apps/details?id=dev.conn.assetlinkstool) to determine the key and add it as a second entry to the `sha256_cert_fingerprints` field.
+[Asset Link Tool](https://play.google.com/store/apps/details?id=dev.conn.assetlinkstool) to generate the key and add it as a second entry to the `sha256_cert_fingerprints` field.
 The code in Chrome that parses this JSON is quite strict, so make sure you don’t accidentally add an extra comma at the end of the list.